 What is Linen and How Sustainable is it?

 In the modern world, linen is still incredibly useful, though its prevalence has certainly been diluted overtime.
-Still, it’s used to make clothing, rugs, bedding, towels, and is even blended with cotton to make the US dollar bill.
+Still, it’s used to make clothing, eco friendly rugs, sustainable bedding, sustainable towels, and is even blended with cotton to make the US dollar bill.

 But we’re not here to talk about “greenbacks;” we’re here to talk about the green on our backs.
 In other words: eco friendly fabrics.